-About 80 percent of people with MS report having fatigue.
-Fatigue that occurs with MS is more than feeling tired.
-It can become debilitating, affecting your ability to work and perform everyday tasks.
+Around 80 percent of people with MS report having fatigue, according to the National Multiple Sclerosis Society (NMSS).
+Fatigue that occurs with MS can make it harder for you to go about your everyday tasks.

-Difficulty walking can occur with MS for a number of reasons:
+Difficulty walking can occur with MS due to:

 - difficulty balancing

 Difficulty walking can also lead to injuries if you fall.

 Vision problems are often some of the first symptoms for many people with MS. Vision problems may affect one or both eyes.
 These issues may come and go, or get worse over time.
 They can also resolve entirely.

 Some common vision problems associated with MS include: